Datura-ai/smart-scrape/docs/running_a_miner.md

 This guide provides detailed instructions for setting up and running a Bittensor Smart-Scrape miner using the smart-scrape repository.

 ## Prerequisites
+Before you begin the setup process, make sure you have the following prerequisites ready:

-Before you begin, ensure that you have PM2 installed to manage your processes.
-If you don’t have it installed, follow the installation guide [here](https://pm2.io/docs/runtime/guide/installation/).
+- PM2: A process manager to keep your miner running.
+If it's not already installed, you can find the installation instructions [here](https://pm2.io/docs/runtime/guide/installation/).

+- Environment Variables: Certain environment variables need to be set before running the miner.
+Please refer to the [Environment Variables Guide](./env_variables.md) for details.

 ## 1. Install the smart-scrape Repository
 To start, install the smart-scrape repository.
 Navigate to the directory where you’ve cloned or downloaded `smart-scrape`, and run the following command: